tlevine/www.thomaslevine.com/content/!/learn-programming-through/index.md

 approaches and existing methods of doing various things, so I wind up learning/doing them quickly when I feel like doing them.

+I often suggest that data format conversion scripts are good projects for people who want to learn to program.
+I like them because it is clear what they do and because simple ones can still be helpful.
+But I generally neglect to mention the more fundamental aspect of data format conversion being an everyday problem for some people, specifically the sort of people that I tend to hang around.